TeamRoboManipal25/Task3-Machine_Learning/README.md

 ## 🧠 Task 1: Linear Regression

 ### 🎯 Objective

-Predict **Student Exam Performance** using Linear Regression.
+Predict **Housing Prices** using Linear Regression.

-You are given a dataset `student_exam_scores.csv` containing information about students’ study habits, attendance, and previous academic performance.
+You are given a dataset housing.csv that contains information about different California housing blocks such as location, population, median income, and housing characteristics.

-Your goal is to build a model that predicts the final exam score based on these factors.
+Your goal is to build a Linear Regression model from scratch that predicts the median house value based on multiple input features.

 ---

 ## 🧠 Task 2: Logistic Regression

 ### 🎯 Objective

-Develop a predictive model to determine whether a patient is likely to have **heart disease** based on medical parameters.
+Predict whether a patient is likely to have Diabetes using Logistic Regression.

-You are given the dataset `Medicaldataset.csv` containing various physiological and biochemical measurements.
+You are given a dataset medical_patient_data.csv containing patient demographic, lifestyle, and health-related information.
+Your task is to build a Logistic Regression model from scratch to predict the likelihood of diabetes

 ## 🛠️ Folder Structure